 Emile Baudot

-The first widely adopted device to encode letters, numbers, and symbols as uniform-length binary sequences was the multiplexed printing telegraph, created in early 1870s by the French inventor Émile Baudot.
+The first widely adopted device to encode letters, numbers, and symbols as uniform-length binary sequences was the multiplexed printing telegraph, created in the early 1870s by the French inventor Émile Baudot.
 The telegraph of Baudot revolutionized communications and made his name synonymous with rapid telegraphy.
 As a result the baud, abbreviated from Baudot, came to be known as the unit of transmission speed.

 Baudot’s clever system of recording data in a perforated tape with one 5-bit channel per character resulted in a recording mechanism that the early computers easily adopted.
 When the computers of the fifties and sixties needed input/output media (apart from punched cards), the Baudot teleprinters and readers had become fast enough by that time to be a viable alternative.

-Émile was at the lower level, as an apprentice operator, but he soon learned to operate the Morse telegraph, and, which is more important for his future, he was sent to a 4-months course in Paris on the Hughes’ telegraph.
+Émile was at the lower level, as an apprentice operator, but he soon learned to operate the Morse telegraph, and, which is more important for his future, he was sent to a 4-month course in Paris on the Hughes’ telegraph.

-In 1872, after a service at the French Army, Baudot returned to the Telegraph Service at the central Post Paris, and was encouraged to develop (on his own time), a system for time-multiplexing several telegraph messages.
+In 1872, after a service at the French Army, Baudot returned to the Telegraph Service at the central Post Paris and was encouraged to develop (on his own time), a system for time-multiplexing several telegraph messages.
 Baudot realized that in the printing telegraphs of the time the line is idle for most of the time, apart from the brief intervals when a character is transmitted.

 To produce a complete multiplex system he combined, along with his original ideas, the printing mechanism from Hughes’ telegraph, a distributor invented by Bernard Meyer in 1871, and the five-unit code devised by Gauss and Weber.